captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## SHARON:
 Sure!
 ---
-Sure it would
+Sure it would.
 ---
-Uh... but like, carrots
+Uh… but like, carrots?
 ---
 ## ROBYN:
-Yes carrots are fine.
+Yes, carrots are fine.
 ---
 ## SHARON:
-I mean, clearly carrots are
+I mean, clearly carrots are…
 ---
-but for example,
+but, for example,
 ---
 using pans or pots or knives or you know,
 ---
-that I've used for meat...
+that I’ve used for meat…
 ---
-I mean, is that going to be...?
+I mean, is that going to be…?
 ---
 ## ROBYN:
 I have my own cooking utensils
 ---
-in one of the boxes there's
+in one of the boxes.
+There’s…
 ---
 ## SHARON:
-Oh! sure sure
+Oh!
+Sure, sure…
 ---
-yeah we can find
+Yeah, we can find…
 ---
-there's some extra cabinet space
+There’s some extra cabinet space
 ---
 if we just move things
 ---
-around a bit
+around a bit.
 ---
 ## ROBYN:
-Yeah there's a lot of space
+Yeah, there’s a lot of space.
 ---
-this seems very spacious
+This seems very spacious.
 ---
 ## SHARON:
-I mean there's space
+I mean there’s space…
 ---
-it's not palatial but
+it’s not palatial, but…
 ---
 I mean, Iowa,
 ---
-it specializes in corn and space
+it specializes in corn and space.
 [laughing]
 ---
-If you want
+If you want,
 ---
 you can leave stuff on the porch
 ---
-'til you're all unpacked.
+’til you’re all unpacked.
 ---
 ## ROBYN:
 Oh no no,
 ---
-I don't want to take up your
+I don’t want to take up your…
 ---
 ## SHARON:
 No no!
 ---
-That's fine
+That’s fine.
 ---
-I don't use the back porch that much anyway
+I don’t use the back porch that much anyway
 ---
-it's nice in the summer I guess but
+it’s nice in the summer, I guess, but…
 ---
-What's this?
+What’s this?
 ---
 ## ROBYN:
-That's goya.
+That’s goya.
 ---
 ## SHARON:
-What-now?
+What, now?
 ---
 ## ROBYN:
 Goya.
-It's a vegetable.
+It’s a vegetable.
 ---
 A bitter gourd.
 ---